Skip to main content

 Diagram-style editorial illustration showing an AI agent moving from a read-only WordPress site context panel into a write-capable content authoring lane with draft, edit, and publish steps.

-The guardrails are the other half of the story.
-WordPress.com says every change requires explicit approval, new posts and pages start as drafts, existing WordPress role permissions still apply, every operation has its own toggle, and actions show up in the Activity Log.
-The docs also spell out a sharper edge: categories and tags do not go to trash, so permanent deletions require extra confirmation.
-That is the sort of detail that makes this feel less like launch-day theater and more like a system someone expects real people to use.
+The guardrails are the part that keeps this launch from reading like pure product theater.
+WordPress.com says every change needs explicit approval, new posts and pages start as drafts, existing WordPress role permissions still apply, individual operations can be toggled on or off, and the Activity Log records what happened.
+The docs also spell out a sharp edge that feels very much like something learned the hard way: categories and tags do not go to trash, so permanent deletions require extra confirmation.

 Editorial illustration of WordPress site actions passing through approval, role-permission, draft, and activity-log checkpoints before reaching live pages, comments, and metadata.